edgexfoundry/edgex-docs/docs_src/security/Ch-SecretProviderApi.md

 ## Introduction

+!!!
+Note
+    Vault will be deprecated in EdgeX 4.0.
+OpenBao will be the default secret store for new implementations.

 The SecretProvider API is available to custom Application and Device Services to access the service's Secret Store.
 This API is available in both secure and non-secure modes.
 When in secure mode, it provides access to the service's Secret Store in Vault, otherwise it uses the service's `[InsecureSecrets]` configuration section as the Secret Store.
 See [InsecureSecrets](../../microservices/configuration/CommonConfiguration/#configuration-properties) section here for more details.

 ## API